75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 Things to do with kids at home

-If you’re a homebody like me, I prefer to look for ways to entertain my children at home.
+If you’re a homebody like me, I prefer to look for the best ways to entertain my children at home.
 There’s only so much being out in public with rowdy kids that I can handle.
 (Or just being out socializing anyway!)
-It’s essential to make our house a place where we’re comfortable and have plenty to do to keep us busy.
+It’s essential to make our house a place where we’re comfortable and have plenty to do to keep us busy with a little imagination.
 Here are some fun activities for kids at home that we enjoy doing (especially with toddlers!):

 - Rearrange their bedroom with new-to-them furniture.
 Everyone loves a room refresh, so why not do one for your kids?
 Recycle pieces of furniture from other rooms or yard sales.
 Switch out curtains or add a fresh coat of paint for a quick and easy facelift.
 If nothing out, rearrange the room for a new look.
 Don’t forget to use this as an opportunity to declutter and get rid of old clothes, toys, and books.